ellcom/InterfaceBuilderLab/Interface Builder.md

 **Task 1**

-Create a new Projected Called LayoutApp1, implement the above example about applying all constraints However have your view aligned to the bottom of the safe area.
-Test to make sure that the project Works in Landscape and Portrait.
+Create a new Project called LayoutApp1, implement the above example applying all constraints, however have the `GrenView` aligned to the bottom of the Safe Area.
+Test to make sure that the project works in landscape and portrait.